NEU-SNS/intl-iot/Getting_Started.md

 Usage: `./encryption.sh in_pcap out_csv ek_json`

+For input, this script requires the path to an input pcap file and paths to where output CSV and JSON files should be created.

+For output, JSON and CSV files are generated.
+The JSON file is intermediate output.
+The JSON file is parsed, and the parsed information is written to the CSV file.
+More information about the contents of the CSV file can be found in the [Encryption README](./encryption/README.md).

 Example: `./encryption.sh samples/traffic.pcap output/traffic.csv output/traffic.json`
    - Output: The input pcap file `samples/traffic.pcap` is run through TShark to produce `output/traffic.json`.
 This JSON file is analyzed to produce `output/traffic.csv`.

 ## Content Analysis
 Content Analysis takes in several pcap files to create a machine learning model.
-The model can then be used to predict the amount of device activity from a different pcap file that can be inferred based on the network data in that pcap file.
+The model can then be used to predict the device activity of a different pcap file based on the network data of that device.

+`cd` into the `intl-iot/model/` directory.

 Usage: `./model.sh exp_list intermediate_dir features_dir model_dir device_name pcap_path result_path`

+For input, this pipeline requires several items:
+- `exp_list`: The text file that contains paths to pcap files to analyze to generate the models.
+To see the format of this text file, please see the `list_exp.txt` section of [model/model-details.md](model/model-details.md).
+- `intermediate_dir`: The path to the directory to place the decoded pcap files.
+- `features_dir`: The path to the directory to place the analyzed files.
+- `model_dir`: The path to the directory to place the generated models.
+- `device_name`: The name of the device that generated the data in the pcap file that will be used to predict the amount of device activity.
+This should be the same name as the device directory (see the `list_exp.txt` section in [model/model-details.md](model/model-details.md) below) that the input pcap file is in.
+- `pcap_path`: The path to the pcap file that will be used to predict the amount of device activity.
+- `result_path`: The path to a CSV file to write the reslts.

+For output, a CSV file containing the prediction is produced.
+For more information about the contents of the CSV file, see the output section in [model/README.md](model/README.md).

 Example: `./model.sh list_exp.txt tagged-intermediate/us/ features/us/ tagged-models/us/ yi-camera sample-yi-camera-recording.pcap sample-result.csv`
    - Output: TShark decodes the pcap files listed in `list_exp.txt` and writes the output to the `tagged-intermediate/us/` directory.
 Features are then extracted and placed in the `features/us/` directory.
 Using the features, a machine learning model is created and placed in the `tagged-models/us/` directory.
 The pcap file `sample-yi-camera-recording.pcap` is then sent into the model and the results are produced to `sample-result.csv`.